Supervised Graph Contrastive Learning for Gene Regulatory Networks: Acknowledgments

-\begin{ack} This work was supported by JST Moonshot R\&D Grant Number JPMJMS2021, JPMJMS2024, and JSPS KAKENHI Grant Number 25K00148.
-This work used computational resources of the supercomputer Fugaku provided by RIKEN through the HPCI System Research Project (Project IDs: hp150272, ra000018). \end{ack}
+This work was supported by JST Moonshot R\&D (JPMJMS2021, JPMJMS2024), JST CREST(No. JPMJCR22D3), JST Research and Development Program for Next-generation Edge AI Semiconductors (JPMJES2511), JSPS KAKENHI (JP25K00148, JP25H02626, JP26K14994), a project (JPNP14004) commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and RIKEN TRIP initiative (AGIS).
+This work used computational resources of the supercomputer Fugaku provided by RIKEN through the HPCI System Research Project (Project IDs: hp150272, ra000018).
+Taisei Tosaki received financial support from RIKEN Jr. Research-associated Programs.